jordiabante/CpelTdm.jl/docs/src/main_commands.md

 including paths to the reference FASTA file, given by `fa` below, the path to the BED file containing the regions of interest, given by `bed` below, and the path to each bam file for each groups, given by the `bams1` & `bams2` vectors below.
+Note that the BED file is expected to have for columns, being the first three `chr`, `st`, and `end`.
 In addition, the output directory `outdir` and `prefix` need to be defined as well.
 Finally, we call function `cpel_tdm` setting the optional argument `matched` equal to `false`, since in this case we wish to perform an unmatched group comparison.
 In addition, here we assume that we are using paired end sequencing data, hence we set `pe=true`.
 However, if the sequencing data were single end, we would set `pe=false` instead.

 ```julia